BIDS/repro-case-studies/case-studies/wkrause.md

 Broadly speaking, we define reproducibility as the responsibility to provide sufficient detail on scientific research such that others using the same data and methods will be able to replicate published results.
 Those may be single statistics, graphs, tables or even entire articles.
 Results that cannot be reproduced are neither open to critique nor revision - they are unscientific.

 In the context of our database reproducibility becomes even more demanding.
-Since the quality of the data stored in our database affects numerous ongoing projects in- _and_ outside of our department every single piece of information should be reproducible.
+Since the quality of the data stored in our database affects numerous ongoing projects in and outside of our department every single piece of information should be reproducible.
 The challenge is thus to make the acquisition and coding of primary data as transparent to others as the standardized output we provide for secondary analyses.

 # Workflow